godotengine/godot-docs/getting_started/step_by_step/exporting.rst

           end up with a `.dmg` file, while using Linux or Windows produces a `.zip`.
 In either case, the compressed file contains a MacOS `.app` that you can double-click and run.

+.. note:: On Windows, if you want your exported executable to have a different
+          icon than the default one, you need to change it manually.
+See:
+          :ref:`doc_changing_application_icon_for_windows`.

 Android
 ~~~~~~~